Trump Expected To Renew Push For Census Citizenship Question With Executive Action

 Justice Department and Commerce Department officials have said that printing has started for paper forms that do not include the question.

 Last month, the Supreme Court blocked the citizenship question from the census for now.
 A majority of the justices rejected the administration's original stated justification — to better protect the voting rights of racial minorities — for appearing "contrived."
-Commerce Secretary Wilbur Ross, who oversees the Census Bureau, formally approved adding the question last year after pressuring Commerce officials for months to find a way to include the question.
+Commerce Secretary Wilbur Ross, who oversees the Census Bureau, formally approved adding the question last year after pressuring Commerce officials for months to find a way to include it.

 The court's decision does leave open the possibility for the administration to make another case for the question.
-But it's not clear if an executive order could clear a path that would allow the administration to overcome lower court orders that continue to block the question from census forms.
+But it's not clear whether an executive order could clear a path that would allow the administration to overcome lower court orders that continue to block the question from census forms.

 Census Bureau research suggests including the question is highly likely to discourage an estimated 9 million people from taking part in the constitutionally mandated head count of every person living in the U.S. Critics of the question worry that could lead to undercounts of immigrant groups and communities of color, especially among Latinx people.

 That could have long-term impacts on how political representation and federal funding are shared in the U.S. through 2030.
 Census results determine each state's share of congressional seats and Electoral College votes for the next decade.
-They also guide how an estimated $880 billion a year in federal tax dollars are distributed for schools, roads and other public services in local communities.
+They also guide how an estimated $880 billion a year in federal tax dollars is distributed for schools, roads and other public services in local communities.

-The Census Bureau has continued to recommend against adding the question, which researchers say would produce self-reported responses that are less accurate and more costly to gather compared to existing government records on citizenship.
+The Census Bureau has continued to recommend against adding the question, which researchers say would produce self-reported responses that are less accurate and more costly to gather compared with existing government records on citizenship.
 Ross has authorized the bureau to compile those records, and bureau officials have said they are waiting for "guidance" on whether to release that information, which would be anonymized to not identify individuals.

-With just over six months left until the official census kick-off in rural Alaska, any changes to census forms going forward could jeopardize the final preparations for the count.
+With just over six months left until the official census kickoff in rural Alaska, any changes to census forms could jeopardize the final preparations for the count.
 Census Bureau officials have testified that the deadline for finalizing the questionnaire could be pushed back to Oct.
 31, but only "with exceptional effort and additional resources."

-"I have no intention of allowing this flagrant waste of money," Rep. José Serrano of New York, who chairs the House Appropriations subcommittee that funds the Census Bureau, said in a written statement released Tuesday.
+"I have no intention of allowing this flagrant waste of money," Rep. José Serrano of New York, who chairs the House appropriations subcommittee that funds the Census Bureau, said in a written statement released Tuesday.
 "I once again urge the Trump Administration to give up this fight and allow for a depoliticized and accurate census, as we always have."

-Still, President Trump has been vocal in not wanting to back down.
-His tweets after Justice and Commerce officials announced that printing had started without a citizenship question signaled a marked pivot towards a prolonged legal battle.
+Still, Trump has been vocal in not wanting to back down.
+His tweets after Justice and Commerce officials announced that printing had started without a citizenship question signaled a marked turn toward a prolonged legal battle.

-This week, Trump's reelection campaign sent emails to ask supporters to complete an online survey that asked if they believed the 2020 census should ask people is they are "American citizens."
+This week, Trump's reelection campaign sent emails to ask supporters to complete an online survey that asked whether they believed the 2020 census should ask people is they are "American citizens."

 "We can't Keep America Great for all Americans if we don't know who's in this country," said the email, signed by "Team Trump 2020."

-Attorneys defending the administration, however, will be coming from a new team of Justice Department lawyers.
+Attorneys defending the administration, however, could be coming from a new team of Justice Department lawyers.
 This week, in an unusual move, the administration tried to get judges to approve a complete turnover of every single career DOJ attorney who has been working on the ongoing lawsuits for months.
 The Justice Department has not provided an explanation for why it wants the change.
 So far, two federal judges have rejected those requests while allowing the administration to try again to swap out the attorneys.

+The House is also scheduling a vote on July 16 to hold Barr and Ross in contempt of Congress for refusing to comply with subpoenas related to the oversight committee's investigation regarding the citizenship question.

+"For months, Attorney General Barr and Secretary Ross have withheld key documents subpoenaed by the Committee on a bipartisan basis without asserting any valid legal justification for their refusal.
+These documents could shed light on the real reason that the Trump Administration tried to add the citizenship question," oversight Chairman Elijah Cummings said in a statement on Thursday.